 The MAMA detectors in the ACS/SBC, COS (NUV), and STIS, as well as the COS/XDL (FUV) detector, can be damaged by excessive levels of illumination and are therefore protected by hardware safety mechanisms.
 In order to avoid triggering their safety mechanisms, successful proposers using these detectors are required to perform a detailed check of the field surrounding their targets for excessively bright sources (this must be done by the Phase II deadline).
 Bright object checks can be done using tools in APT.
 Exceptions to Phase II bright object checks are moving targets; these must be cleared after scheduling windows have been established.
+Due to the complexity of bright object checks for moving targets, no further changes to the observing setup are permitted once such targets have been cleared.

-Bright object countrate limits are mode dependent.
+Bright object count rate limits are mode dependent.
 Specific values are given in the instrument handbooks, including example magnitude screening limits for astronomical objects observed in the most commonly used modes.
-In addition, the Exposure Time Calculators (ETCs), accessible from the HST Instruments webpage, can be used to determine if a particular target and instrument configuration combination exceeds the global or local countrate screening limits.
+In addition, the Exposure Time Calculators (ETCs), accessible from the HST Instruments webpage, can be used to determine if a particular target and instrument configuration combination exceeds the global or local count rate screening limits.